idexus/Sharp.UI/src/main/Sharp.UI/README.md

 # Overview

-Library for .NET MAUI: Code-Only UI Development with Fluent Methods, Hot Reload
+Library for .NET MAUI: Code-Only UI Development with Fluent Methods and Hot Reload

 # License